Shasha Marley: Controversy over Maata Family

-Though Shasha Marley was already famous in his home country and abroad, the one song that arguably gave him the most exposure particularly in Ghana was Maata Family.
+Though Shasha Marley was already famous in his home country and abroad, the one song that arguably gave him the most exposure particularly in Ghana was "Maata Family".
 The song, which was released in 2007 had words that suggested flatulence in the Ghanaian parlance.
-For instance, the tittle Maata, in the Akan dialect means flatulence and people dragged him for using such words in his song.
+For instance, the title Maata, in the Akan dialect means flatulence and people dragged him for using such words in his song.
 Also, the usage of Maata Tui, Maata Pue and Mataa Fish somewhat gave credence to the meaning of the song.
 But Shasha Marley has since refuted the claim and explained that the meaning of the song had nothing to do with flatulence, but rather the names of his pals in Papua New Guinea i.e. Maata Tuitui, Maata Pue and Maata Fish.